azimuth-cloud/azimuth-config/flux-components/kube-prometheus-stack/notes.md

 This deploys the [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
 Helm chart with a small set of Azimuth-default overrides.
-These overrides were lifted directly from the ansible playbooks so there should be minimal migrations work, any Helm chart overrides set as user ansible variables should be deployed into a `configMap` called `kube-prometheus-stack-values` in the `monitoring-system` namespace.
+These overrides were lifted directly from the Ansible playbooks so there should be minimal migrations work, any Helm chart overrides set as user Ansible variables should be deployed into a `configMap` called `kube-prometheus-stack-values` in the `monitoring-system` namespace.